 Charge-offs are not forever

 The good news about charge-offs is that they do not last forever.
 After 7.5 years from the date the account first became 30 days late on the original account it will be removed from your credit reports.
 In some instances it may be best to leave a charge-off alone because the longer the account has been charged off and has had no activity, the less it impacts your score.

 Anything that is less than 12 months has the most impact on your credit score and the impact reduces after that, unless you keep adding new collections and charge offs to your credit reports.

 As you can see there are several options in disputing a charge-off.
 Consider allowing a professional repair your credit.
-Lexington Law assisted clients in removing over 10,000,000 negative items from combined clients credit reports last year.
+Lexington Law assisted clients in removing over 4 million negative items from their credit reports in 2022.
 Those negative credit items included: Bankruptcies, Foreclosures, Tax Liens, Repossessions, Judgments, Collections, Late Revolving Credit Payments, and Inquiries.